asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Waste Snake

 [Tim Ottinger](https://www.twitter.com/tottinge) introduced the concept of a waste snake to the teams we worked with.
 Unfortunately, working alone or within functional silos makes it easy to accept waste in the development process.
 It is common during solo work to start additional tasks when met with an impediment.
 This increases WIP and reduces overall productivity.
-However, when everyone in a mobbing session has to wait the pain becomes obviously visible and magnified.
+However, when everyone in a mobbing session has to wait, the pain becomes obviously visible and magnified.
 When teams are met with waits and impediments while mobbing they document it on the waste snake board.
 The waste snake items can then be worked off by the team to continuously improve their daily work.

 > Improving daily work is even more important than doing daily work.
 > _&mdash; Gene Kim - The DevOps Handbook_